Skip to content

 Techniques Used

-How does Acceptance and Commitment Therapy (ACT) work?
+How does Acceptance and Committment Therapy work?

 Acceptance and Commitment Therapy (ACT) helps individuals change their relationship to difficult internal experiences rather than trying to eliminate them.
 ACT integrates six core processes that create psychological flexibility—the ability to stay present and live meaningfully, even in the face of emotional pain.